scp756-221/term-project-cloud_sprints/README.md

 # SFU CMPT 756 Term Project

-This is the term project repo for the team cloud_sprint from course CMPT 756 (Spring 2022)
+This is the term project repo for the team cloud_sprint from course CMPT 756 (Spring 2022).
+This project is to apply and observe multiple principles of cloud computing, implemented with AWS platform, containerized application, the micro-service distributed system architecture pattern and Scrum methodology.

 ### 1. Instantiate the template files